 Overview

-A field service app was used in environments where connectivity was unreliable.
-Users frequently lost progress when signals dropped, and support teams spent time resolving mismatched records.
+A field service app was used in low-signal and no-signal environments.
+Users often lost progress mid-task, and support teams spent hours reconciling mismatched records.

 Challenge